fbausch/vampyr/README.md

 ## What is Vampyr?

-Vampyr is forensic tool to analyze Ceph BlueStore OSDs.
+Vampyr is a forensic tool to analyze Ceph BlueStore OSDs.

 ## Installation